Open Now — 24/7 Plumbing

 Can I use fire extinguishers in a gas leak situation?

-No, using a fire extinguisher can potentially create a spark that could ignite the gas, leading to an explosion.
-The best course of action in a gas leak situation is to evacuate the premises and call the national gas emergency number.
+No, using a fire extinguisher can create a spark that could ignite the gas, leading to an explosion.
+In a gas leak situation, the best action is to evacuate the premises and call the national gas emergency number.

 Are there other signs of a gas leak besides a whistling sound and gas smell?